inktrap/studyriffic/README.md

 # Done

+ x consent form styling
- x major: make the step before last rock solid!!!
+ x why is the method to insert the document into the db called twice?! x major: make the step before last rock solid!!!
      - check if the prolific id already did the study x major: write results to db